+Even when a short list of candidate genes is identified for a locus, it is difficult to integrate disparate genomic data types that help identify strong candidate genes influencing a trait.
+The interpretation and narrowing of large lists of candidates linked to SNPs with strong association to complex traits bottlenecks our mechanistic understanding of how natural variation in genes influences traits.
+Advanced mapping populations, developed in crops and model species, enabled the rapid identification of hundreds of loci that affect traits critical to important issues such as worldwide food supply and crop nutritional quality.
+Yet, we lack the tools to understand the wealth of information linking genotypic variation to phenotype.
+Although we expect that genes interact to affect phenotypical changes, GWA studies do not explicitly model interactions between genes.

-One informative and easily measurable source of functional information is gene expression.
-Surveying gene expression profiles in different contexts, such as throughout tissue development or within different genetic backgrounds, helps establish how a gene’s expression is linked to its biological function, including variation in phenotype.
-Comparing the similarity of two gene’s expression profiles, or co-expression, quantifies the joint response of the genes to various biological contexts, and highly similar expression profiles can indicate shared regulation and function (Eisen et al. 1998).
-Analysis of co-expression or co-expression networks have been used successfully for identifying functionally related genes, including in several crop species (R.J.
+RNA expression data provides an informative and easily measurable source of information about gene function.
+Simultaneous assessment of all genes’ expression profiles in different contexts, such as during development or within different genetic backgrounds, helps establish how a gene’s expression is linked to its biological function.
+In general, we expect that the cellular machinery underlying specific processes or traits require many genes with highly similar expression profiles.
+Additionally, variation in the pattern or intensity of gene expression can underlie variation in observed phenotypes, even where protein sequences maybe identical.
+Analysis of co-expression in the form of gene networks has identified functionally related genes, including in several crop species (R.J.
 Schaefer et al. 2014; Mochida et al. 2011; Obayashi et al. 2014; Sarkar, Kim, and Grover 2014; Zheng and Zhao 2013; Ozaki et al. 2010; Ruth Swanson-Wagner et al. 2012).

-Because co-expression provides a global measure of functional relation, it can serve as a powerful means for interpreting GWAS candidate loci.
-Specifically, we expect that variation in several different genes contributing to the same biological process would be associated with a given phenotype (Wolfe, Kohane, and Butte 2005).
-Thus, if genetic variation driving the phenotype captured by GWAS is encoded by co-regulated genes, these data sets will non-randomly overlap.
-Systematic integration of candidate loci identified by GWAS with co-expression interactions provides an opportunity to prioritize candidate genes linked to GWAS SNPs based on putative functional information (captured by a gene co-expression network).
-Though not all functional relationships are captured using co-expression (Ritchie et al. 2015), these data still provide a highly informative, and sometimes only, set of clues about genes that have otherwise not been studied.
-This principle has been used successfully with other types of networks, for example protein-protein interactions (M. Li et al. 2008), and co-expression has been used as a basis for understanding GWAS in mouse and human (Calabrese et al. 2017; Bunyavanich et al. 2014; Taşan et al. 2014).
+Because co-expression provides a measure of functional relationships, it has the potential to serve as a powerful means of interpreting GWAS candidate loci.
+We expect that a set of genes contributing to the same biological process will affect variation in a given phenotype through guilt-by-association (Wolfe, Kohane, and Butte 2005).
+Thus, genetic variation discovered by GWAS is likely encoded by co-regulated genes, and these data sets should non-randomly overlap.
+By directly integrating GWAS data with co-expression networks, candidate genes linked to GWAS SNPs can be prioritized based on putative functional information captured by the gene co-expression network and simultaneously annotated to biological processes.
+Though not all functional relationships are captured using co-expression (Ritchie et al. 2015), the comparison of these data have the potential to provide highly informative, and sometimes exclusive, clues about genes that have been otherwise not been studied.
+This principle has been used successfully with other types of networks, such as protein-protein interactions (M. Li et al. 2008), and co-expression has been used as a basis for understanding GWA studies in mouse and human (Calabrese et al. 2017; Bunyavanich et al. 2014; Taşan et al. 2014).
+It is, however, often unclear what the null expectations are for overlapping two sets of genes that were selected based on their performance in functional assays.
+A simple ranking or overlap is likely to identify genes present in co-expression networks and GWAS candidate gene lists, but a thoughtful consideration of overlap expectations is required to provide confidence that such an overlap could not be found by picking two lists at random.